mindspore-ai/docs/docs/lite/docs/source_en/tools/benchmark_tool.md

 #### Accuracy Test

-The accuracy test performed by the Benchmark tool aims to verify the accuracy of the MinSpore model output by setting benchmark data (the default input and benchmark data type are float32).
+The accuracy test performed by the Benchmark tool aims to verify the accuracy of the MindSpore model output by setting benchmark data (the default input and benchmark data type are float32).
 In an accuracy test, in addition to the `modelFile` parameter, the `benchmarkDataFile` parameter must be set.
 For example:

 ```bash
 ./benchmark --modelFile=/path/to/model.ms --inDataFile=/path/to/input.bin --device=CPU --accuracyThreshold=3 --benchmarkDataFile=/path/to/output.out